MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize-quick-ref.md

 When configuring or customizing work tracking tools, you'll want to consider the tools your teams use and how they will use them.
 Whether your teams follow Scrum, Kanban, or some combination of Scrumban.
 The main configurations that impact on most tools are described next.

-### Area paths
+## Area paths, product teams, and delivery plans

 Area paths are used to group work items by product, feature, or business areas and to support teams responsible for work assigned to those areas.
-You can define an hierarchical set of area paths or a flat set.
-Typically, you define an hierarchical set of area paths when you want to support a business hierarchy that wants to track progress of several teams.
+You can define a hierarchical set of area paths or a flat set.
+Typically, you define a hierarchical set of area paths when you want to support a business hierarchy that wants to track progress of several teams.

-### Iteration paths, sprints, releases, and versioning
+## Iteration paths, sprints, releases, and versioning

 Iteration paths support Scrum and Scrumban processes where work is assigned to a set time period.